🎬 That's a Wrap for GraphQLConf 2024! • Watch the Videos • Check out the recorded talks and workshops

 Query variables can be sent as a JSON-encoded string in an additional query parameter called variables.
 If the query contains several named operations, an operationName query parameter can be used to control which one should be executed.

-Regardless of the method by which the query and variables were sent, the response should be returned in the body of the request in JSON format.
-As mentioned in the spec, a query might result in some data and some errors, and those should be returned in a JSON object of the form:
+Regardless of the HTTP method used to send the query and variables, the response should be returned in the body of the request in JSON format.
+As mentioned in the GraphQL specification, a query might result in some data and some errors, and those should be returned in a JSON object of the form:

 {